CSCS 125 — COMMUNITY AND SOCIAL CHANGE

 3 credits.

 Provides opportunities for learning about some of the "nuts and bolts" of nonprofit organizations.
-Through studying high- impact organizations, interacting with local experts, and through an independent investigation of the work of a local nonprofit organization, students have opportunities for developing uniquely tailored understandings and skills for nonprofit leadership.
+Through studying high- impact organizations, interacting with local experts, and through an independent investigation of the work of a local nonprofit organization, develop uniquely tailored understandings and skills for nonprofit leadership.

 CSCS 470 — THE HUMAN RIGHTS OF CHILDREN AND YOUTH: GLOBAL AND LOCAL PERSPECTIVES